aaronsaray/aaronsaray.com/_posts/2007-06-22-php5-object-oriented-properties-tested.markdown

 **Fatal error**: Uncaught exception 'Exception' with message 'We can't set this because you're not extending it!' in C:\DEVELOPMENT\temp\methodtest.php:32 Stack trace: #0 C:\DEVELOPMENT\temp\methodtest.php(46): classTest->__set('newMessage', 'yay!') #1 {main} thrown in **C:\DEVELOPMENT\temp\methodtest.php** on line **32**

-Well, lets add on our extended class, and change our code that we're envoking:
+Well, lets add on our extended class, and change our code that we're invoking:

 ```php?start_inline=1
 class extenderClassTest extends classTest